elijah-potter/harper/packages/vscode-plugin/development-guide.md

 # Development Guide

 This document details how to develop the extension locally.
-If you're interested in how it's published, you can checkout the [Publish VS Code Plugin](/.github/workflows/publish_vscode_plugin.yml) workflow.
+If you're interested in how it's packaged for distribution, you can checkout the [Package VS Code Plugin](/.github/workflows/package_vscode_plugin.yml) workflow.

 ## Notes